Basset

 The rib structure is long, smooth, and extends well back.
 The ribs are well sprung,

-adequate room for heart and lungs.
+allowing adequate room for heart and lungs.
 Flatsidedness and flanged ribs are faults.
-The topline

-straight, level, and free from any tendency to sag or roach, which are faults.
+is straight, level, and free from any tendency to sag or roach, which are

 Hindquarters: